How to Install GlassFish on a CentOS 6 VPS

 Enter admin password for user "admin">

-You must restart all running servers for the change in secure admin to take effect.
+You must restart all running servers for the change in

 Command enable-secure-admin executed successfully.